danielharrell/open-eyes-lect-2017-18/Open.md

 This, then, is one reason to wonder about the word, for why does it have such scope?

-Another reason for wonder is that the word is used, mostly, without further explanation, as if its meaning were already understood.
+Another reason for wonder is that the word is used, typically, without further explanation, as if its meaning were already understood.
 But if so, then how is it understood?